ethagnawl/clojurescript-vim-fireplace-demo/README.md

 through the examples provided in the new guide.

-Needless to say, _a lot_ has changed in the last ~five years and my old setup did not work with the latest versions of ... just about everything.
+Needless to say, _a lot_ has changed in the last ~five years and my old setup did not work with modern versions of ... just about everything.

 So, I decided to undertake an adventure and try and get this environment working, document my findings and share it with others.
 I sought and received